openedx/openedx-events/docs/decisions/0004-event-bus-as-extension-of-django-signals.rst

-1 Event bus as extension of django signals
+1 Event bus as extension of Django signals
 ------------------------------------------

 1.1 Context